For legitimate business, creative, and educational use only. Prohibited for fraudulent purposes. See our Terms of Service

 This memo, combined with your bank statement and calendar entry, creates a reasonable substitute for the lost receipt.

-In 1930, a court case involving entertainer George M. Cohan established what's now called the Cohan Rule: The ruling said that if a taxpayer can clearly show that a business expense occurred even without perfect documentation, the IRS or tax court can allow a reasonable estimate of the deduction.
+In 1930, a court case involving entertainer George M. Cohan established what's now called the Cohan Rule: The Cohan Rule is a tax-court doctrine that may allow a reasonable estimate of some business expenses when complete records are unavailable, but there is still credible supporting evidence that the expense occurred.

 Important: The Cohan Rule is a last resort.
 It's not a license to estimate everything.
 Use it only when you genuinely lost documentation for a real expense and have some supporting evidence.